Giffgaff help, issues and complaints

 Using giffgaff abroad

 Giffgaff uses the O2 network and therefore O2's international franchise partners.
 So actually getting a signal and setting up roaming is no more of an issue with giffgaff than it is on any other network.
-In terms of credits, however, you will incur charges for international calls, texts and data usage that will be over and above the standard giffgaff goodybag payment system.
-So, make sure to top up your credits when you plan to travel.
+Giffgaff imposes a data limit of 5GB for customers using their phone abroad, and beyond that, you will have to pay 10p per MB used.
+There is a data spend cap of £45 per month while you are abroad so you can rest easy that you won’t be spending a fortune if you do go over your limit.

 How to get help on giffgaff

 Giffgaff relies on its users rather than trained staff to provide help.
-This means that over the years it has built up a 'Knowledge Base' and created online help guides that deal with most of the common problems you might face.
-When new problems crop up, say with a new model of phone or a change to giffgaff's coverage, then you can turn to the community help forums on the giffgaff.
+This means that over the years it has built up a database of information and created online help guides that deal with most of the common problems you might face.
+When new problems crop up, say with a new model of phone, or a change to giffgaff's coverage, then you can turn to the community forums on the giffgaff website for help.

 Other giffgaff users can upvote or downvote tips, helpful comments and other additions to the forums.
-Upvoted items accrue Payback (data credits).
-Because Payback is only paid out twice a year, the voting balances out over time, and the more helpful a user is, the more likely they'll receive Payback credit.
+Upvoted items accrue Payback.
+Because Payback is only paid out twice a year, the voting balances out over time, and the more helpful a user is, the more likely they'll receive it.
+Payback can be taken in the form of data credit, cash or a charity donation.

 This can often result in faster fixes to new issues, and also tried and tested resolutions to older problems being more readily available.

 The next stage up from the community message boards and forums is to contact a giffgaff 'Agent'.
-This is someone with more than a passing knowledge of the systems.
-You can contact an Agent by logging on to your account on the giffgaff website.
+This is someone with more than a passing knowledge of the systems and can help with more personal data issues such as problems with your bill or online account.
+You can contact an Agent by logging into your account on the giffgaff website.

 Customer service phone number